EvangeliaS/Music-Classification-with-Neural-Networks/README.md

 ## Results

-$Adagrad$ and $Adamax$ have the best accuracy and the best f1 score as well, as I noticed after several test runs.
-For this specific runtime, $Adagrad$ has the best scores on both accuracy and f1-score.
+**Adagrad** and **Adamax** have the best accuracy and the best f1 score as well, as I noticed after several test runs.
+For this specific runtime, **Adagrad** has the best scores on both accuracy and f1-score.